Nationality: Autralian

 Ashley

-I have been involved with the HD association in Northern Ireland for 10+ years as a service user, volunteer, board member and now a staff member, I truly love the work that I do and enjoy helping the HD community and giving back to the people that have and continue to support me through my HD journey.
+I have been involved with the HD association in Northern Ireland for 10+ years as a service user, volunteer, board member and staff member, I truly love the work that I do and enjoy helping the HD community and giving back to the people that have and continue to support me through my HD journey.

 In 2016 I started the #ImNotDrunk Lifestyle blog, sharing my experiences of growing up in a HD family and dealing with everything that is thrown at you.
 I am made amazing friends on social media from around the world, spoken at events and listened when people needed to talk.
 I hope that I can continue to do this and help those coming along in their HD journey.